-The CAPTURE Project is an arts and technology centered outreach program focused on visual storytelling and social connectedness via the documentary arts.
+The CAPTURE Project, TCP's signature outreach program, is an arts and technology workshop focused on visual storytelling and social connectedness via the documentary arts.

 The CAPTURE Project empowers youth in Atlanta’s most impoverished neighborhoods to document and share their stories of community through personal interviews and intimate photography.
 The results are shared with residents and businesses to cultivate a stronger sense of community and connection in rapidly gentrifying areas.

-The CAPTURE Project will engage youth throughout Atlanta and equip them with necessary skills to make photographs connecting them to a rapidly disappearing culture.
+The CAPTURE Project engages youth throughout Atlanta and equips them with necessary skills to make photographs connecting them to a rapidly disappearing culture.
 Gentrification has resulted in the displacement and loss of oral and cultural history in many of our neighborhoods.
-Over the next 2 years, we expect to reach approximately 400 children between the ages of 12-16 and ignite them with a heightened sense of social responsibility through the visual arts.
 The foundational focus of the CAPTURE Project is to use photography as a medium for underserved youth to preserve the past and guide the future of their surrounding neighborhood.